Disclosure policy

 • Issuance of financial instruments

-• Applying for a financial instrument to be traded on another market
+• Application for admission of a financial instrument to trading on another marketplace

 • Repurchases of the company’s own shares